|

 Knight pointed me to the paper by Ozawa and Kinosite,

-segregation as “. . . the phenomenon in which, through freezing, ice grows
+“. . . the phenomenon in which, through freezing, ice grows out from

-and colder than the surface where the ice forms.
-But, in their experiments
+than the surface where the ice forms.
+But, in their experiments they

-they started the freezing process by introducing a droplet of ice on the
+started the freezing process by introducing a droplet of ice on the surface

-surface of the porous filter.
-They show that the latent heat of
+of the porous filter.
+They show that the latent heat of fusion flows

-fusion flows from the surface of freezing to the supercooled
+from the surface of freezing to the supercooled water.
+They conclude

 So, what we observe when we see ice flowers or frost flowers is ice

-water penetrating through the stem encounters the first crystals of frost
+penetrating through the stem encounters the first crystals of frost the

-showing that the water in the stems does not always freeze.
-And, it
+nights showing that the water in the stems does not always freeze.

-is known that such ice formations may occur in the same area over many
+And, it is known that such ice formations may occur in the same area over

 In fall 2007